qiskit-community/qiskit-experiments/docs/tutorials/curve_analysis.rst

 counts to probability for level 2 data.
-For level 1 data, the default behavior is to project the complex values to real values using singular value decomposition, average the values if individual shot data was returned, and then normalize the results.
+For level 1 data, the default behavior is to project the complex values to real values using singular value decomposition, average the values if individual shot data were returned, and then normalize the results.
 This processed data set is then given the `category` `"raw"`.
 This data set is classified into series using the ``data_subfit_map`` analysis option as described above with the `series_name` set to the matched key in